lhl322001/DiffACR/README.md

 # DiffACR: Diffusion Ancient Restoration

-DiffACR Model is based on Cold-Diffusion-Models of the paper [Cold Diffusion: Inverting Arbitrary Image Transforms Without Noise](https://arxiv.org/abs/2208.09392)
+DiffACR Model is based on Cold-Diffusion-Models of the paper [link]()

 ![](./figure/pipline.png)